-From the last issue of our magazine, is the piece that convinced me that Arkane Austin's next immersive sim is a game of the year contender.
+From the last issue of our magazine, Phil's feature on Prey is the piece that convinced me that Arkane Austin's next immersive sim is a game of the year contender.
 It's a terrific long read for the weekend, going in-depth with the sci-fi shooter's systems creation, environmental design and tons more.
 It sounds like a slightly weirder game than the trailers made it seem—and that's a good thing.
 As Phil says, it's a successor to the Shock lineage of immersive sim games, and with System Shock 3 itself still a long way off, there aren't loads of other games out this year doing anything like Prey.

 James Davenport: Modders getting their money

 I think that if you do work that others benefit from, you should be paid for that work.
 It’s a bit reductive when applied to the previously heated controversy around Valve’s first attempt at paid mods, but in our recent interview, they made it clear they’re not giving up on the idea.
 Evan flew out to Valve HQ and heard it from the man himself, Gabe Newell, who said, “The Gaming community needs to reward people who are creating value.”

 It’s a simple, clear message, and one that no PC gamer should be afraid of.
 It doesn’t mean free mods are going to disappear or that the scene will suddenly die.
 Ideally, the marketplace would redistribute itself naturally through demand and competition.
 Smart people work at Valve believe in it, even if they can seem impenetrable at times.
 But what it means is that teams creating total conversions or remasters can potentially quit their day jobs and work full time on making more cool shit for the games we love.